Lake Kerkini is one of the favorite destinations for nature lovers and photographers in northern Greece. Discover the history of this place.

 Some final thoughts

 Lake Kerkini is an example of how man and nature don’t necessarily have to compete with each other.
 Of course, the balance existing in this place is really precarious, so I believe that is good to raise awareness among the people about the dangers that many animals are facing.

-What the local teachers are doing, bringing children to the lake and educating them to respect the nature is a good step in the right direction.
+What the local teachers are doing, bringing children to the lake, and educating them to respect nature is a good step in the right direction.

 Here are some more pictures of Lake Kerkini.
 Here is my travel guide to Meteora.
 If you are planning to visit nearby North Macedonia don’t miss my post about the top things to do in Skopje and in Skopje, the capital of the country.